eclipse-ditto/ditto-clients/javascript/README.md

 build processes or release processes globally.

-Furthermore we use [rollup.js](https://rollupjs.org/) for providing multiple module types of the packages, e.g. the `api` will be published as IIFE, ES Module and CommonJS module.
+Furthermore we use [rollup.js](https://rollupjs.org/) for providing multiple module types of the packages, e.g. the `api` will be published as ES6 Module and CommonJS module.

 For automatically generating barrel files, [barrelsby](https://github.com/bencoveney/barrelsby) is used during the build process.